Canadian court allows ‘hate crime’ charge against Christian activist

 He was released June 25 after a weekend in custody on $5,000 bail with several conditions.

-These include not contacting the four plaintiffs — Toronto activist lawyer Douglas Elliott, Michael Riverso, gay bar owner Christopher Hudspeth and former Liberal MPP and openly homosexual George Smitherman — who brought a $104 million class action lawsuit against Whatcott and fellow “zombies” a month after the 2016 Pride Parade.
+These include not contacting Toronto activist lawyer Douglas Elliott, as well as two plaintiffs, gay bar owner Christopher Hudspeth and former Liberal MPP and openly homosexual George Smitherman, who brought a $104 million class action lawsuit against Whatcott and fellow “zombies” a month after the 2016 Pride Parade.

 Three of the civil plaintiffs are also the criminal complainants against Whatcott, reported Daily Xtra.